 While almost any city or town can find a sloped hill and install a stage at the bottom of it, few places can match the natural beauty of The Gorge Amphitheatre in Washington.
 Situated above the Columbia River Gorge, this 25,000-seat venue takes the term “not a bad seat in the house” to a new level.
 If you aren’t one of the lucky few seated in the reserved section close to the stage, the consolation is breathtaking: majestic views of the Columbia River Gorge from the tiered lawn section.
 And while the majority of people come to the Gorge to hear live music, the views still take precedence due to the transparent stage setup.
 Minus a few support beams, speaker racks and a wide screen or two, you can see past the band and fixate on the mile-wide vistas.
 The views only get better as the sun sets and the river glistens under the moonlight.

 Located about two hours outside of Seattle, The Gorge also has camping facilities, making every show have a festival-like atmosphere.
 Named the top outdoor amphitheatre in the United States nine years in a row, The Gorge always attracts top talent and this year’s lineup isn’t any different.
-Upcoming shows include: Dead & Company, Phish and Dave Matthews.
+Upcoming shows include: Watershed Festival, Mumford & Sons, Portugal The Man, Dave Matthews.
 See full schedule.

 Shoreline Amphitheater: Mountain View, California